Sourdough Discard Banana Blueberry Muffins Without Eggs

 4 sourdough discard muffins laying on a plate.
 One with a bite out of it.

 These muffins come out of the oven moist and delicious.
 Enjoy them for a quick breakfast item, snack, or serve them at your next baby shower or brunch.
-They are enjoyed by all and a crowd favorite muffin!
+They are enjoyed by all and gone FAST.

 • Unsalted butter